---

 #<User id: 10, name: "Neil">

-We can avoid the duplication by using distinct
+We can avoid the duplication by using `distinct` .

 User.joins(:posts).select('distinct users.*').to_a

-Also if we want to make use of attributes from posts
+Also if we want to make use of attributes from `posts` table then we need to

 select them.